gURLmeetsCode/notion-api/README.md

 # notion-api
 ## Getting Started

-To start the server to this project type `nodemone index.js`
+To start the server to this project type `nodemon index.js`